miangelisse-ux/clinic-room-scheduling-automation/README.md

 This system was deployed in a live clinical environment to automate therapist room scheduling.
 It reduced manual coordination, prevented double-booking, and streamlined daily room assignment communication.

+## Usage

+1. User fills out a Google Form with room request details.
+2. Your script assigns a room and sends a confirmation email.
+3. At a scheduled time every morning, the script sends daily room summaries.

+**Sample confirmation email:**
+> Room Confirmed: Room A
+> Therapist: Jane Doe
+> Time: 9:00 AM – 10:00 AM

 ## Problem

 Manual room scheduling led to booking conflicts and inefficiencies.
 This system automates the entire reservation workflow from form submission to calendar event creation and daily reporting.